 If you would like assistance with research abstracts, please contact Laura Bauler, PhD, medical editor in the Division of Epidemiology and Biostatistics.
-For WMed-affiliated Research Day entries the approved poster presentation templates can be found within the WMed Collaboration Site under Communications > Templates > Posters.
-Tips, tricks, and guideline information for abstracts and scientific posters are also available from the Division of Epidemiology & Biostatistics.
-All potential Research Day participants have access to additional resources for creating scientific posters and abstracts via the WMed Library.
+For WMed-affiliated Research Day entries, please see the suggested poster templates below.
+If you prefer to develop your own poster, please ensure you use an official WMed logo with the appropriate dimensions, which can be found in the WMed Identity Guide.
+Links to the official logos are provided below.
+Guidelines for abstracts and scientific posters are also available from the Division of Epidemiology and Biostatistics.

 - Size: 42'' tall x 63" wide (using a 24" x 36" template)

 - For WMed-affiliated posters, please completed the contact information at the bottom of the poster instructions and send to the Research Day Inbox when you submit your final poster.

 - Poster Submission Deadline: Monday, April 1, 2019, by noon (EST).
 PDFs should be sent to firstname.lastname@example.org.